 Interviewed by Jagari Mukherjee

 Vinita Agrawal’s recent book, “Two Full Moons” published by Bombaykala Books received a handsome reception by poets across the country and abroad.
 We quote Preeti Vangani who reviewed her book on Firstpost.com; “Like Hughes, for Agrawal, the moon oft-times becomes her dutiful muse but also morphs into a storekeeper of everything the (now mature) speaker has journeyed through so far.”
-That built an intrigue for Jagari Mukherjee, poet and academician, to further interview Vinita Agrawal for you to enjoy a nice literary conversation.
+That built intrigue for Jagari Mukherjee, poet, and academician, to further interview Vinita Agrawal for you to enjoy a pleasant literary conversation.